 The “Industrial Athlete” concept has gained increasing interest over the past decade with more medical professionals focusing on different methods to keep the workforce healthy and injury free.
 Professional athletes train their bodies and minds to accomplish extreme feats, so the same should hold true for the “Industrial Athlete”.
 The philosophy behind this is for someone to exercise to allow them to perform their professional duties at a high level.
 This relates not only to military personnel, police officers, and firefighters who must have the mental and physical capacity to save lives, but it also relates to workers in every profession.
 Yes, every profession.
 Even if the worker does not perform any physical work in their daily activities, they still must train their body and mind to become stronger.
 This not only increases their chances of a better quality of life, but allows them to motivate themselves throughout the day.

 If you’re saying that you don’t have time in your day to do this, STOP.
-Get out of bed an hour earlier, get off of the coach, or stop wasting time going to lunch and go exercise.
+Get out of bed an hour earlier, get off of the couch, or stop wasting time and go exercise.
 You will feel much better about yourself and you will be much more motivated throughout the day.
-If you drink coffee all day to keep motivated, then we have some work to do.
-Yes, coffee has beneficial health effects, but in moderation.
 Come on people, we can do better.
 Motivate from the inside.

 Bringing this type of mindset to your exercise routine allows you to identify areas that need improvement, and try activities that you’re not comfortable doing.
 Any other type of exercise is setting you up for failure mentally and physically.
 So…are you setting yourself up for failure or success?
 The choice is yours…make the right one.